Next.js App Router: A Practical Guide

 • /shop/clothing/shirts

-Here's how you might handle these routes in your components:
+Here's how you might handle these routes:

 // Catch-all segment: app/docs/[...slug]/page.tsx